Sirherobrine23/napi-go/README.md

 ## Go bind

-Now it's easier to convert types from go to Javascript, current conversions:
+Now there are some new functions that convert values ​​from Golang to JavaScript and Versa-Versa.

+They are the:

+- `ValueOf`: Convert go values to Javascript values.
+- `ValueFrom` Convert Javascript values to Golang values.

+### From Go to Javascript:

 - [x] Function
 - [x] Struct, Map